BenjyWiener/macro-polo/README.md

 `macro_rules!` declarations consist of one or more rules, where each rule consists of a matcher and a transcriber.

-When the macro is invoked, it's input is compared to each matcher (in the order in which they were defined).
+When the macro is invoked, its input is compared to each matcher (in the order in which they were defined).
 If the input macthes, the [capture variables](#capture-variables) are extracted and passed to the transcriber, which creates a new token sequence to replace the macro invocation.